-- I turned off all notifications and set times when I would check emails, messaging apps etc. If there was something important, I did not necessarily have react to it right away but added it to my task list to be dealt with later.
+- I turned off all notifications and set times when I would check emails, messaging apps etc. If there was something important, I did not necessarily have to react to it right away but added it to my task list to be dealt with later.

 - I started using my task list regularly.
 Every morning and in the beginning of the afternoon, I check what there is and establish the priorities.
 At the end of the week I define the main tasks of the following week, and every Monday morning I do the same thing again to make sure nothing has changed.
 Like this, I know I’m not forgetting anything important even though I don’t do everything right away.